 Spend 7 days of trekking with an expert mountain guide along the challenging and spectacular Huayhuash Circuit.
 The days are spent in remote, high-altitude wilderness, surrounded by alpine scenery including snow-capped peaks, immense glaciers, emerald glacial lagoons and mountain vegetation.
 Nights are spent camping under the stars.
 Several very high altitude passes are traversed, challenging the best of hikers ready to push themselves for the ultimate reward of unmatched and remote mountain scenery unlike anywhere else on earth.
 Considered as one of the premier treks on the globe, the Huayhuash Circuit is the natural setting made famous after the book and movie "Touching the Void," which is the true story of hikers on the circuit.
 Day-by-day details of the trek are as follows: Day 5 - Trek from Chiquián following a narrow dirt road to Pocpa.
-Take a steep ascent up to the pass and ridge high above (4574 metres) before traversing along the Valley of Pacllon, reaching Lake Jahuacocha, situated below Mt.
+Take a steep ascent up to the pass and ridge high above (4574 metres) before traversing along the Valley of Pacllon, reaching Laguna Jahuacocha, situated below Mt.
 Yerupaja where we set up camp.
-Day 6 - Trek to Rondoy Pass and camp below the Qaqanampunta Pass (4100 metres).
-Day 7 - Cuartelwain / Mitucocha / Trapecio Pass (5000 metres) - trekking to Camp Cuyoc at 4600 metres.
+Day 6 - Trek to Rondoy Pass and camp below the high faces of the Cacananpunta Pass (4100 metres).
+Day 7 - Leave early and head for the highest point at Cacananpunta Pass (4700m) providing a panoramic view of the valleys and mountains.
+Trek on to Janca campsite (4300m) to arrive around lunchtime.
+Take a break or trek to the surrounding lagoons in the afternoon.
 Total trekking time is approximately 6 hours.
-Day 8 - Laguna Mitucocha / Carhuac Pass (4650 metres) and Laguna Carhuacocha.
+Day 8 - Trek along Laguna Mitacocha to Carhuacocha Pass (4650 metres) with views of the towering peaks to Laguna Carhuacocha.
 Total trekking time is approximately 5 hours.
-Day 9 - Trek to the Siula Pass (4800 metres) and beyond to our campsite near Huayhuash (4400 metres).
+Day 9 - Trek to the Siula Punta Pass (4800 metres) with sights of turquoise coloured Laguna Siula.
+Continue to our campsite near the village of Huayhuash (4400 metres).
 Total trekking time is approximately 7 hours.
-Day 10 - Trek to Trapecio Pass (5000 metres) and camp at Cuyoc (4600 metres).
+Day 10 - Trek to Trapecio Punta Pass (5000 metres) and camp at Quebrada Cuyoc (4600 metres).
 Total trekking time is approximately 6 hours.
-Day 11 - Trek downhill from Cuyuoc to Guanacpatay (3800 metres).
+Day 11 - Trek downhill from Quebrada Cuyoc to Huanacpatay (3800 metres).
 Total trekking time is approximately 6 hours.

 Day 12 Cajatambo / Lima (1B)